 A unique reference number relating to a transaction made on your account.

 Where your selection goes when you want to place a bet.
 This is where you enter the stake and confirm the bet.

 The price displayed for each horse on a race card.
-To take a 'Board Price' is to accept a price that is available from the track until the start of the race.
+To take a 'Board Price' is to accept a price that is available until the start of the race.

 Also known as a Super Yankee this is made up of 26 bets involving 5 selections: 10 doubles, 10 trebles, 5 four-folds, 1 accumulator.
 Two successful selections are needed to guarantee a return.